 - Practice in several short training sessions each day.
 Be sure to work on only one new command (right or left spin) at a time until your dog has a solid understanding of the difference between the two commands.

-- Many dogs will have trouble learning to spin in a complete circle the first time.
+While some dogs will learn to spin in just a few training sessions, others might get stuck or find it hard to complete a spin.
+Some may have trouble learning to spin in a complete circle the first time.
 In this case, you can start out smaller and work up to spinning all the way around.
 This technique is called shaping, and it works exceptionally well with the clicker.

-- If it seems as if your dog knows the command, but then begins to make mistakes, chances are you've moved ahead too quickly.
+If it seems as if your dog knows the command, but then begins to make mistakes, chances are you've moved ahead too quickly.
 In this case, simply go back a few steps to where your dog was completely successful.
 Practice that step over a few sessions, and then begin moving ahead again slowly.

 Dogs, like humans, can get dizzy.
 A common mistake is to train for too long and can result in a dizzy and confused dog.
 Only practice for limited times, and if your dog really seems to dislike the training or the spinning sensation, there is no need to continue it.
 A twirl dog command has no real use and is only a fun trick, so if your dog can't do it, focus on other things your dog does well.